Client Social Media Discovery for Plaintiff Attorneys

 • Generate reports with any date range in minutes for discovery/deposition prep, mediation or settlement memos, or evidence at trial

-• Most clients will automatically reduce or stop their social media activity because they know they’re being proactively monitored
+• Most clients will automatically reduce or stop their social media activity because they more aware and educated about the risks

 Without Private Footprint

-• Be surprised by a client’s poor decision and dishonesty months or years into their case
+• Be surprised by a client’s poor decision months or years into their case

 • Rely on the client to remember what they posted and to tell you the complete story

-• Learn about your client’s questionable social media activities 2 years into your case at their discovery/deposition
+• Learn about your client’s questionable social media activities two years into your case at their discovery/deposition

 • Spend hundreds of hours manually compiling reports by copying and pasting pictures and text and then formatting it all

-• Be surprised when the opposing side shows your client’s questionable ongoing social media posts, making it difficult, if not impossible, to rehabilitate your client’s image
+• Be surprised when opposing counsel shows your client’s questionable social media posts, making it difficult, if not impossible, to rehabilitate your client’s image

 • Follow each client on each of their different public platforms or convince them to breach their privacy by logging into their accounts manually